The Signal

 “This debate is very good for Harris who is speaking to policy, which matters to people: fantastic debate so far,” Williams said.

-The Schools Arts and Communications and Humanities and Social Sciences also hosted a watch party in the Kendall Hall black box theater, where attendees had a chance to learn about productive civil discourse.
+The Schools of the Arts and Communications and Humanities and Social Sciences also hosted a watch party in the Kendall Hall black box theater, where attendees had a chance to learn about productive civil discourse.

 The first issue mentioned was the economy.
 According to Al Jazeera, Harris highlighted her pledge to generate an “opportunity economy,” proposing a $6,000 child tax credit and giving a $50,000 tax deduction to small businesses.